kylebrackman/GearMate/backend/app/README.md

 ### 3. RentalRequest
    - The Rental Request model tracks requests for gear rentals; once they are approved, a Rental record is created.
-   - The decision to make this a separate model from Rental is to separate the business logic and keep rentals clean.
+   - The decision to make this a separate model from Rental is to separate the bu//siness logic and keep rentals clean.
 It would be misleading to create an instance of a rental if a rental never existed in the first place.
    - This allows for a cancellation of rentals later on if needed within a cleaner process.
 ### 4. Rental
    - The Rental model tracks rentals.